12 reasons why you need an alternative CMS to WordPress

 Find out more: 5 reasons to choose Enonic as your CMS »

 You might think that WordPress’ support of the legacy systems of thousands of users is great service and a good thing, but this also poses both a security risk and a waste of time.
-WordPress supports very old versions of PHP, partly because so many websites run on it and partly because PHP isn’t WordPress’ own platform.
+WordPress supports very old versions of PHP (but they have enforced some updates lately), partly because so many websites run on it and partly because PHP isn’t WordPress’ own platform.

 As WordPress doesn’t constitute its own platform, they can’t just upgrade to the latest and best version of PHP without a lot of work.
 Developers have to wrestle with old codes in these instances, making it an inefficient means to keep on developing and progressing.
 Also, on account of these factors, WordPress doesn’t use modern PHP techniques in many places, which can be troublesome.

-WordPress is primarily a blogging tool and can work perfectly for private persons or small organisations, or if your solution isn’t business critical.
-However, as soon as you need digital experiences that are more complex or something that isn’t included in your standard theme, you need additional themes and plugins, and you need a partner that’s an expert in WP to ensure you’re not the next scamming site in line.
+WordPress is primarily a blogging tool and can work perfectly for private persons or small organizations, or if your solution isn’t business critical.
+However, as soon as you need digital experiences that are more complex or something that isn’t included in your standard theme, you need additional themes and plugins, and you need a partner that’s an expert in WP to ensure you’re not the next scamming site in line due to a virus infection.